lowtouch-ai/sitechime/README.md

 ## Security Note

-Always keep your OpenAI API key secure and never expose it in client-side code.
-Consider implementing a backend proxy to handle API requests securely.
+Do not expose raw OpenAI API keys in client-side code.
+The widget is designed to call your backend (configured via `configUrl`) and forward identity/context via `externalHeaders` so your server can authenticate and call OpenAI securely.

 ## License